zuleika326/phase-0-completing-assignments-learn-lab-gem/README.md

 4. Type `git clone`, then paste in what you copied from GitHub.
 This will create a copy on your local machine.

-5. Navigate into the new cloned assignment and complete any work required.
+5. Navigate into the new cloned assignment.

-6. Install testing tools with `npm install` (or `bundle` if tests use Ruby)
+6. Install testing tools with `npm install` (or `bundle install` if tests use Ruby).

 7. Run tests with `learn-lab test`.